peiyan1234/algorithms_python3/README.md

 Welcome to the algorithms_python3 wiki!

-Here I organize all the Python3 coding files that I’ve learned.
+Here I will organize all the Python3 coding files that I’ve learned.

 ex1.py: A Good First Program
 ex2.py: Comments and Pound Characters